How To Find Slope Given One Point

 Historical and Scientific Foundations

 The idea of slope dates back to ancient Greece, where mathematicians like Euclid explored geometric properties, including the inclination of lines.
-However, the formalization of slope as a numerical concept came with the development of coordinate geometry by René Descartes in the 17th century.
+On the flip side, the formalization of slope as a numerical concept came with the development of coordinate geometry by René Descartes in the 17th century.
 Descartes' coordinate system allowed mathematicians to represent geometric shapes algebraically, making it possible to calculate slopes and analyze lines using algebraic equations.

 In physics, the concept of slope is fundamental in understanding rates of change, such as velocity (the rate of change of displacement) and acceleration (the rate of change of velocity).
 In engineering, slope is crucial in designing roads, bridges, and buildings to ensure stability and functionality.
 In economics, slope is used to analyze supply and demand curves, representing how changes in price affect quantity.